reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 3. Amazon Simple Queue Service (SQS) is a fully managed message queuing service using which we can send, store, and receive messages to enable asynchronous communication between decoupled systems.

-4. SQS provides two types of queues: Standard Queue and First-in-First-out FIFO Queue.
+4. SQS provides two types of queues: Standard Queue and First-In-First-Out FIFO Queue.

 5. Standard queues are more performant but do not preserve message ordering.

-6. FIFO queues preserve the order of the messages that are sent with the same message group identifier and also do not allow duplicate messages.
+6. FIFO queues preserve the order of the messages that are sent with the same message group identifier, and also do not allow to send duplicate messages.

 7. We used AWS Java SDK to build queues, topics, and subscriptions and also for sending and receiving messages from the queue.
-Other than AWS SDK we can use Infrastructure as Code services of AWS like CloudFormation or AWS Cloud Development Kit (CDK) for a supported language to build queues and topics.
+Other than AWS SDK, we can use Infrastructure as Code (IaC) services of AWS like CloudFormation or AWS Cloud Development Kit (CDK) for a supported language to build queues and topics.

 8. We define a Dead-letter queue (DLQ) to receive messages which have failed processing due to any erroneous condition in the producer or consumer program.

 9. We also defined a lambda function that will get triggered by messages in the queue.

-10. We also defined a SQS queue as a subscription endpoint to an SNS topic.
+10. At last, we defined an SQS queue as a subscription endpoint to an SNS topic.